Qalqilya: Education

 According to the 2007 PCBS census, 95.3% of the inhabitants over the age of 10 were literate.
 About 75% of the illiterate population were women.
 The town has 21 public schools, four private schools, three schools managed by UNRWA and 13 kindergartens.
 All schools are overseen by the Palestinian Ministry of Higher Education.
 As of 2012, there were 12,286 residents enrolled in school, with 660 teaching staff.
 In 2007, 10.5% of the population had graduated from an institution of higher education, while 15.7% had completed secondary education, 27.5% preparatory education, 27.4% elementary education and 13.8% had no formal education.
 There are two colleges in the city: the Ad Da'wa Islamic College established in 1978 and a campus of the Al-Quds Open University established in 1998.

 Culture

 There are charities, recreational and cultural clubs, Qalqilya TV, and a radio station (Radio Nagham).
-In the Qalqilya governorate, the NGO Cultural Forum Society (جمعية منتدى المقفين الخيرية) played a role in publicizing the residents' economic and political problems due to the occupation, the wall, and settlements.
+In the Qalqilya governorate, the NGO Cultural Forum Society (جمعية منتدى المثقفين الخيرية) played a role in publicizing the residents' economic and political problems due to the occupation, the wall, and settlements.